DittoPDX/editablegrid/README.md

                    Person
 ```

-2. renderPieChart(divId, title, valueColumnIndexOrName, labelColumnIndexOrName, startAngle)
+2. **renderPieChart(divId, title, valueColumnIndexOrName, labelColumnIndexOrName, startAngle)**

-   This method will create a pie chart:
+   This method will create a **pie chart**:

-   * valueColumnIndexOrName is the name or index of the column that will be used as the value for each pie part
+   * **valueColumnIndexOrName**: name or index of the column that will be used as the **value** for each pie part
-   * labelColumnIndexOrName is the name or index of the column that will be used as the label for each pie part
+   * **labelColumnIndexOrName**: name or index of the column that will be used as the **label** for each pie part

-   In other words, you can display the distribution of the values of "valueColumnIndexOrName" as a pie, using "labelColumnIndexOrName" to label each value.
+   - In other words, you can display the distribution of the values of "valueColumnIndexOrName" as a pie, using "labelColumnIndexOrName" to label each value.
-   The percentage of each value w.r.t. the column's total will also be displayed in the label.
+   - The percentage of each value w.r.t. the column's total will also be displayed in the label.
-   The startAngle parameter is optional: it gives the angle of the first pie part (default is 0).
+   - The startAngle parameter is optional: it gives the angle of the first pie part (default is 0).
-   If no title is given (i.e. title is null) the label of the column given by "valueColumnIndexOrName" will be used.
+   - If no title is given (i.e. title is null) the label of the column given by "valueColumnIndexOrName" will be used.

 Both methods renderPieChart and renderBarChart can be called any number of times: if the chart already exists it will be updated (ie. not rebuilt).
 For example, you can call one of these methods each time the table is sorted (tableSorted) or edited (modelChanged), in order to update the chart to match the new data.